Annual Conference

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-TC Growers to Spotlight Lakisha Witter
+Watch TC Growers Spotlight with Lakisha Witter

 Join the the TC Growers online on October 1st (5:30-6 PM) to hear from organic farmer Lakisha Witter, the woman, the farmer, the owner, and inspiration behind Live Organically!
 Witter is an adjunct instructor in Bethel’s graduate program in special education and a Special Education Director overseeing numerous charter schools in the twin cities.
 She will…